ecn310/course-project-taxes-tariffs/Paper_Summaries.md

 -  **Big picture question**: How does tax revenue impact economic growth?
 - **Specific research question**: Do developing countries with accelerating economic growth benefit from increased tax revenue in the context of increasing trade openness?
 - **Conceptual Framework**: Used data from 29 developing countries experiencing accelerating economic growth from 2000-2020.
 Additionally, applied the Fixed Effect Model (FEM) and the Generalized Least Squares (GLS) estimation methods for panel data to test the proposed hypotheses.
-- **Research Hypothesis**: If trade openness in developing countries increases moderately, then tax revenue will positively affect general ecnomic growth because these developing countries will can regulate the macroeconomy and mobilize revenue.
+- **Research Hypothesis**: If trade openness in developing countries increases moderately, then tax revenue will positively affect general ecnomic growth.
-- **Theories**: When developing countries with accelerating economic growth have higher tax revenue, they will have increases economic growth which can be increased by a moderate increase in trade openness.
+- **Theories**: When developing countries with accelerating economic growth have higher tax revenue, they will have increases economic growth because these developing countries can regulate the macroeconomy and mobilize revenue.
+This can be increased by a moderate increase in trade openness.

 ```mermaid
 flowchart LR